1950 Lancia Aurelia

 Lancia has been always well known because of their advanced technology which was resulting in a high priced car in comparison to the competition.

-THIS SPECIFIC EXAMPLE
+ABOUT THIS SPECIFIC EXAMPLE

-Gianni Basso had a little workshop in via Modena 21, in Turin, after the WWII.
+The designer Giovanni Basso had a little workshop in via Modena 21, in Turin, after the WWII.
 Basso became a legend in Turin.

-These frames were “developed” by the most renowned coach builders of the time and successfully employed in the sports car sector, and presented at the most important competitions of elegance.
+The Basso’s frames were “developed” by the most renowned coach builders of the time and successfully employed in the sports car sector, and presented at the most important competitions of elegance.

-This specific 1-off Lancia has such a tubular frame and this is combined with a beautiful and very rare body designed by Giovanni Michelotto and made from aluminium.
+This specific Lancia has such a tubular frame and this is combined with a beautiful and very rare body designed by Giovanni Michelotto and made from aluminium.

 This specific Berlinetta example has design-wise a lot from the looks of the beautiful Cisitalia 202 due to the fact that the car has the same designer.